urirmz/Portfolio/Oracle Java SE 21 Developer Professional 1Z0-830/17 Modules and migration.md

   exports
     Expose all public members of the named package Only the listed package itself is exported.
 No sub packages of the exported package are exported.
-    The same Java package can only be exported by a single Java module at runtime exports ... to ...
+    The same Java package can only be exported by a single Java module at runtime, it is compile-time error if there are two exports of package with same name exports ... to ...
     Similar to the exports directive, declares a package as exported, but also list which modules allowed to import this package as a class